Ossan's Love (2021 TV series)

-Ossan's Love, also known as Ossan's Love HK, is a 2021 Hong Kong television drama produced by HK Television Entertainment for the broadcaster ViuTV.
-It is an adaptation of the 2018 Japanese television drama of the same name, a story about a young man who finds himself caught in a love triangle between his boss and his roommate.
+Ossan's Love, also known as Ossan's Love HK, is a 2021 Hong Kong BL television drama produced by HK Television Entertainment for the broadcaster ViuTV.
+It is an adaptation of the 2018 Japanese television drama of the same name, a story about a young man who finds himself in a love triangle between his boss and his roommate.
 Both the original Japanese version and the Hong Kong adaptation are noted to be the first mainstream television dramas to feature gay romance as the central storyline in their respective regions.

 Synopsis

-Tin (Edan Lui) has been single his whole life and unsuccessful in getting a girlfriend.
+Tin (Edan Lui) has been single his whole life and is unsuccessful in having a girlfriend.
 One day, he discovers that his boss KK (Kenny Wong) secretly collects images of him, and learns that KK is in love with him.
 KK confesses, telling Tin that he will soon divorce his wife of 20 years, Francesca (Rachel Kan), to be with him.
 Tin confides to his friends, only to discover that his co-worker and flatmate, Muk (Anson Lo) is also in love with him.
 Deeply unsettled by their romantic pursuits, he follows advice from his childhood friend Tze-chin (Asha Cuthbert), admitting to KK that his only feelings toward him is that of respect and admiration for a mentor.
 Even though Tin has never ever thought about dating another man, he finds himself slowly falling for the caring and understanding Muk.